- What are Facial Implants

 Dr. Shahin Javaheri will provide you with all the details on what to expect from your facial implant procedure.
 Each procedure is different based on what you are having done, but here is some general information that will help you plan accordingly.

 Anesthesia.
 Medications are administered to keep you comfortable during the procedure.
 Options include general anesthesia and IV sedation.
-The doctor chooses the best option for you based on what you are having done, how long the procedure will take and other factors.
+The doctor chooses the best option for you based on what you are having done, how long the procedure will take, and other factors.

 Procedure